A characterization of pseudo-Anosov mapping classes via tropical cluster transformations: Introduction

-Here the \emph{positive structures} of the cluster varieties allow us to consider their $\bP$-valued points for any semifield $\bP=(\bP,\oplus,\cdot)$, where $\pos=(\pos,+,\cdot)$ and $\bR^\trop=(\bR,\min,+)$ is the tropical semifield.
-The natural actions of the mapping class group $MC(\Sigma)$ on these spaces coincides with the one through an embedding $MC(\Sigma) \to \Gamma_\Sigma$ into the \emph{cluster modular group}, which is a group consisting of \emph{mutation loops} and acting on the cluster varieties.
-Based on this correspondence, the first author studied an analogue of the Nielsen--Thurston classfication for cluster modular groups in \cite{Ish19} by introducing three types for mutation loops: periodic, cluster-reducible, cluster-pA.
-We have a nice reduction construction called the \emph{cluster reduction} which eventually produces a cluster-pA mutation loop, and moreover the three types can be characterized by certain fixed point properties of the action on the \emph{tropical compatification} \cite{FG16,Le16} of the spaces $\A_\bs(\pos)$ and $\X_\bs(\pos)$ similarly to the original Nielsen--Thurston's spirit.
-However, one unsatisfactory point is that the cluster-pA property is weaker than the original pA property (\cite[Example 3.13]{Ish19}), and an analogue of the \emph{stretch factor} of a pA mapping class is also missing.
-Our aim in this paper is to study a more suitable class of mutation loops which generalizes pA mapping classes.
+Based on the correspondence \eqref{eq:TT_cluster}, the first-named author studied an analogue of the Nielsen--Thurston classfication for cluster modular groups in \cite{Ish19} by introducing three types for mutation loops: periodic, cluster-reducible, cluster-pseudo-Anosov.
+The basic idea is to distinguish them according to certain fixed point properties of their actions on the \emph{tropical compactification} \cite{FG16,Le16} of the spaces $\A_\bs(\pos)$ and $\X_\bs(\pos)$, similarly to the original Nielsen--Thurston's spirit.
+However, there was a fault that the cluster-pseudo-Anosov property is weaker than the original pseudo-Anosov property (\cite[Example 3.13]{Ish19}).
+Moreover, an analogue of the stretch factor was also missing.
+Our concept of sign stability improves these points.
+We give a comparison between the uniform sign stability and the cluster-pseudo-Anosov property in \cref{prop:uniform_SS_cluster_pA} in a from applicable to general mutation loops.